bparanj/crystal/electronics/zettel/diode.md

 Reverse breakdown resembles a dam holding back water.
 The dam (diode) blocks water (current) effectively up to a certain water level (reverse voltage).
 If the water level exceeds this point (breakdown voltage), the dam fails, and water rushes through (reverse current flows).

-PENDING

-Review and see if this experiment can be done in Tinkercad

-Demonstrate Zener diode voltage regulation:

-a) Set up a circuit with a variable power supply, a 470Ω resistor, and a 5.1V Zener diode.
-b) Connect a voltmeter across the Zener diode.
-c) Increase the supply voltage from 0V to 12V.
-d) Observe the voltage across the Zener diode:
-   - Below 5.1V, it follows the supply voltage.
-   - Above 5.1V, it remains constant at approximately 5.1V due to the controlled breakdown effect.

 5. What defines the capacitance of a diode and its significance?

 Diode capacitance arises from the charge stored in the depletion region at the p-n junction.
 It varies with applied reverse voltage and affects the diode's high-frequency performance.
 The junction capacitance $C_j$ relates to the applied reverse voltage V: $C_j = \frac{C_{j0}}{(1 + \frac{V}{V_0})^m}$, where $C_{j0}$, $V_0$, and m are device-specific parameters.

 Diode capacitance resembles a variable-size bucket in a water system.
 As you increase water pressure (reverse voltage), the bucket shrinks (capacitance decreases), allowing faster changes in water flow (better high-frequency response).

-PENDING

-Review and see if this experiment can be done in Tinkercad

-To observe the effect of diode capacitance:

-a) Set up a circuit with a signal generator, a diode, and an oscilloscope.
-b) Apply a high-frequency (e.g., 10MHz) square wave to the diode.
-c) Observe the output waveform on the oscilloscope.
-d) Notice the rounding of square wave edges due to diode capacitance.
-e) Increase the reverse bias across the diode and observe how the waveform becomes sharper, demonstrating reduced capacitance.

 Related Atomic Ideas: